BrandonBartram98/BrandonBartram98/README.md

 <h2> About Me </h2>

-- Currently a Junior Dev at Immersive Studios
+- :smirk_cat: Currently a Junior Dev at Immersive Studios

 - 🔭 I’m currently working on Redesign of my portfolio site and adding a blog to it. <br>
 Redesigning the website for GiddyDBar and adding a cms to it. <br>